kubescape/kubescape.io/docs/docs/operator/network-policy-generation.md

 `egress.ports.port` - the port number for the entry's traffic.
 `egress.ports.protocol` - the protocol for the entry's traffic.
 `egress.ports.name` - the identifier for the port entry.
 `egress.type` - the type of the entry's traffic.
-Can be `internal` or `external`, where internal means that the traffic is going to a Pod in the cluster, and external means that the traffic is going outside of the cluster.
+Can be `internal` or `external`, where internal means that the traffic is going to a Pod in the cluster, and external means that the traffic is going outside the cluster.
 `ingress` - same as `egress`, but for ingress traffic.
 To retrieve the `NetworkNeighbors` CRD for a workload, you can run the following command:
 ```bash